 The scale of the disaster was terrifying.
 Belarus, Ukraine, and Russia suffered from the explosion the most.
 Elevated radiation level was recorded in almost all European countries and even in the USA.

-Because of contamination of the rivers, groundwater and agricultural lands the thirty-kilometer nearby area became an unlivable place.
-Consequently, so-called Exclusion Zone had been established.
+Because of contamination of the rivers, groundwater and agricultural lands the thirty-kilometer nearby area became an uninhabitable place.
+Consequently, a so-called Exclusion Zone was established.

 The USSR government tried to keep the information secret, so the evacuation of people from the contaminated area began only in two days.
 Thousands of people were exposed to radiation.

 The impacts of the disaster still exist.
 As scientists say, it will be minimized only in 300 years.
 The Chernobyl disaster is predicted to result in rising numbers of deaths from cancer.